 Before the transaction is considered valid, it must be signed by a private key.
 Use the following code to sign the transaction.

-The signed transaction can now be broadcast to the network for validation and inclusion in a future block.
-The
+The signed transaction can now be submitted to the network.
+The SDK